 - Tom Butterworth – Technical Director for Biodiversity, WSP

 - Mike Waite, Living Landscapes Manager, Surrey Wildlife Trust

 This is an introductory course to the subject ideal for practitioners across the built environment who have a basic understanding of sustainability and are keen to learn how nature and biodiversity can be enhanced on development projects.

 At the end of the session you will have a better understanding of Biodiversity Net Gain and some of the mechanisms for delivery.

 CPD: 3 hours

 Gold Leaf members can use their complimentary space allocation for this course.
-(For gold leaf complimentary places, send an email to firstname.lastname@example.org to request a discount code for your organization which you can use to register your place free of charge).
+There are limited Gold Leaf places available – please send an email to email@example.com to register your place free of charge.

 For more information please contact firstname.lastname@example.org